Early Years 1920s-1950

 The port’s cruise business has grown significantly, leading to the establishment of the Cruise Ambassador Program in 2017.
 Major investments in 2019 included a 125-tonne eco-efficient mobile harbour crane, two reach stackers, and a warehouse.
 The service with Mediterranean Shipping Company (MSC) began in 2020, providing bi-weekly and later weekly international shipping services.

 Despite the challenges of the COVID-19 pandemic, which cancelled the 2020 and 2021 cruise season, the new international container service was launched on time with little disruption due to the pandemic.
-Over the past few years, the success of MSC has driven numerous business opportunities, with more than 8,000 containers exported in 2023.
+The introduction of the MSC container service allowed businesses to benefit from an efficient and timely shipping solution with competitive pricing, ultimately leading to the export of over 8,000 containers in 2023.

 Cruise activities resumed in 2022 with enhanced facilities at the port, including a new gangway, tender dock, and seven market sheds.
 The return of cruise ships led to a significant increase in calls, with a record 36 calls expected in 2024.